zevv/npeg/README.md

 ### String captures

 The basic method for capturing is marking parts of the peg with the capture prefix `>`.
 During parsing NPeg keeps track of all matches, properly discarding any matches which were invalidated by backtracking.
 Only when parsing has fully succeeded it creates a `seq[string]` of all matched parts, which is then returned in the `MatchData.captures` field.

-In the example, we add the `>` capture prefix to the `word` rule, causing all the matched words to be added to the result capture `seq[string]`
+In the example, the `>` capture prefix is added to the `word` rule, causing all the matched words to be appended to the result capture `seq[string]`

 ```nim
 let parser = peg "pairs":